Xinjiang Production and Construction Corps: United States

 XPCC was sanctioned by the United States in 2020, citing alleged human rights abuses.
-United States Commission on International Religious Freedom Commissioner Nury Turkel remarked "Now, no business can claim ignorance of China's oppression of the Uyghur people.
+United States Commission on International Religious Freedom Commissioner Nury Turkel remarked, "Now, no business can claim ignorance of China's oppression of the Uyghur people.
 We hope the sanctions signal to other Chinese officials that there are costs associated with taking part in the Communist Party's repression of religion.
 The world is watching and we know which officials and entities are responsible for the abuses against the Uyghur people."
-She added:
+Turkel added:

 In July 2020, the United States announced Global Magnitsky Act sanctions on XPCC in connection with human rights abuses against Uyghurs and other ethnic minorities.
-XPCC was alleged to run many internment camps, as well as implementing the CCP's efforts to settle ethnic Han Chinese in the region.
+XPCC was alleged to run many internment camps, as well as implementing the CCP's efforts to settle ethnic Han in the region.

 In December 2020, the U.S. Customs and Border Protection announced that XPCC-produced cotton and cotton products would be prohibited from import into the U.S. due to forced labor concerns.
 In June 2021, the United States Department of Commerce placed XPCC on the Bureau of Industry and Security's Entity List.

+Canada

+Following the U.S. footsteps, Global Affairs Canada imposed sanctions against the XPCC in January 2021 due to human rights abuses.

 European Union

-In March 2021, the Council of the European Union listed the XPCC Public Security Bureau as an entity subject to restrictive measures.
+In March 2021, the Council of the European Union listed the XPCC public security bureau as an entity subject to restrictive measures.
 The reason given for this listing was that this entity is "responsible for serious human rights violations, in particular large-scale arbitrary detentions and degrading treatment inflicted upon Uyghurs and people from other Muslim ethnic minorities".

-Organization
+Organization and function

+The XPCC is a ministerial-level institution under the Central People's Government and the Xinjiang Uygur Autonomous Regional People's Government.
+It has administrative authority over medium-sized cities, settlements and farms in Xinjiang.
+It provides services such as healthcare, policing, judiciary, and education.
+Nominally subject to the Xinjiang Uygur Autonomous Region, its internal affairs, including city and reclaimed land administration, are separate from that of the Autonomous Region and under direct control of the central government.
+The XPCC has been described to operate as a "state within a state" and has been considered by scholars as acting as a de facto prefecture-level governmental entity.